Blučina: Sights

 The main landmark of Blučina is the Church of the Assumption of the Virgin Mary.
 It was built in the late Romanesque style in the mid-13th century.
 It was rebuilt in the 15th, 16th and 18th centuries, acquiring architectural elements from many different styles, but the late Romanesque core was also preserved.

 The municipal office is a valuable late Renaissance house, dating from 1611.
 It was expanded to its present form in 1832.

 Archaeology

 Blučina is known for the Blučina burial, an important Migration period (5th century) burial.
-It was discovered in 1953 on Strže hill.
+It was discovered in 1953 on the hill Strže.